MicrosoftLearning/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 #### Task 4: Remove Azure resources deployed in the lab

-1. Within the Remote Desktop session to **az30410a-vm1**, start Microsoft Edge and browse to the Microsoft Online Services Sign-In Assistant for IT Professionals RTW at [https://www.microsoft.com/en-us/Download/details.aspx?id=28177](https://www.microsoft.com/en-us/Download/details.aspx?id=28177).
+1. Within the Remote Desktop session to **az30410a-vm1**, start Microsoft Edge and browse to the Microsoft Online Services Sign-In Assistant for IT Professionals RTW at [https://download.microsoft.com/download/7/1/E/71EF1D05-A42C-4A1F-8162-96494B5E615C/msoidcli_64bit.msi](https://download.microsoft.com/download/7/1/E/71EF1D05-A42C-4A1F-8162-96494B5E615C/msoidcli_64bit.msi).

+1. In the browsers **Downloads** dropdown, click **Open file**.

+1. On the **Open File - Security Warning** dialog box click run.

-1. On the Microsoft Online Services Sign-In Assistant for IT Professionals RTW download page, select **Download**, on the **Choose the download you want** page, select **en\msoidcli_64.msi**, and select **Next**.
+1. in the **Microsoft Online Services Sign-In Assistant Setup** wizard, click the check box to accept the license agreement, then click **Install**.

-1. When prompted, run **Microsoft Online Services Sign-in Assistant Setup** with the default options.
+1. In the **User Account Control** dialog box select **Yes**.

-1. Once the setup completes, within the Remote Desktop session to **az30410a-vm1**, start **Windows PowerShell** console.
+1. Once the setup completes, click **Finish**.

+1. Within the Remote Desktop session to **az30410a-vm1**, start **Windows PowerShell** console.

 1. In the **Administrator: Windows PowerShell** window, run the following to install the required PowerShell module: